Sharp Objects (miniseries): Development

-In 2008, it was reported that Gillian Flynn's novel Sharp Objects was in development by French production company Pathé with Andrea Arnold set to direct.
+In 2008, it was reported that an adaptation of Gillian Flynn's debut novel, Sharp Objects, was in development by French production company Pathé with Andrea Arnold set to direct.
 By 2012, it was reported that the novel had been optioned by Alliance Films with Jason Blum expected to serve as a producer.
 Subsequently, Marti Noxon approached Blum with her vision for an eight episode television series.

-On July 8, 2014, it was announced that Blumhouse Productions and Entertainment One would be developing and producing a drama based on the debut novel from Gillian Flynn.
+On July 8, 2014, it was announced that Blumhouse Productions and Entertainment One would be developing and producing a drama based on the novel.
 Marti Noxon would serve as the showrunner, writer and executive producer, while Jean-Marc Vallée would serve as the director and executive producer.

 On April 1, 2016, it was announced that HBO had given the production an eight episode straight-to-series order.
 On May 15, 2018, it was announced that the series would premiere on July 8, 2018.
 On July 25, 2018, HBO president of programming, Casey Bloys, confirmed that, unlike another HBO series, Big Little Lies, which was originally ordered as a limited series before being renewed for a second season, Sharp Objects will not return for more episodes following its limited run.